mansukhgagal/MVVM-with-JetPack-Retrofit-Kotlin-Coroutines-Hilt-/README.md

-# sample_project
+# Android Clean Architecture Navigation components + Retrofit + Kotlin + Kotlin Coroutines
-This Project is basic structure of Android for create application in native kotlin app
+This Project is basic structure of Android with Retrofit rest client using kotlin coroutines